a11ywatch/a11ywatch/README.md

 A11yWatch handles 3 more urls since it can handle dynamic parameters for pages.
 It is important to handle parameters since the output of the page can change.
 A11yWatch shines brighter if the website is larger.
-It can handle running over 10k pages in under 10 mins with 8gb of memory on linux.
+It can handle running over 10k pages easily under 5 mins with 8gb of memory on linux.

 ## Contributing